-General G-MAX AS-07 Tire Review: I Really Love Them
+General Tire G-MAX AS-07 Review: I Love Them

 This Z-rated tire is an attractive choice for those looking to bolt on some extra daily performance without having to shell out for French or Italian rubber—the exact situation I found myself in earlier this year.
 My 2007 Mercury Grand Marquis needed a new set of shoes, so instead of opting for the same old Pirelli Scorpions the car rode on, I bought a set of 2007 Mustang GT California Special rims from Facebook marketplace and wrapped them with a set of G-MAX AS-07s.
 The best part is the entire setup cost me less than $1000, including the rims.

-General Tire claims the G-MAX AS-07 has "best-in-class wet and dry braking" which is fair, I've never experienced an ABS event in wet conditions.
+General Tire claims the G-MAX AS-07 has "best-in-class wet and dry braking," which is fair, I haven't experienced an ABS event with them in wet conditions.
 Much of the performance comes from the tire's silica-enhanced compound.
 The AS-07s are supposed to provide mild capabilities in the snow as well.
 I can't speak to that as the tires have only been on my car since May, and they'll go away for winter hibernation sometime before November 1.

 The ride is smooth and comfortable with minimal vibrations and road noise especially if you compare them to competitive products from Goodyear, Michelin, or Pirelli.
 This is awesome for long-distance drivers who prioritize comfort but still demand performance.